 This folate disruption in alcohol consumption is also felt to be the reason why alcohol can increase the risk of colon, breast, and other cancers.
 People who take in at least 600 mcg per day of folate can decrease some of the negative effects of alcohol consumption.

-Alcohol in moderation has been shown to help those with type 2 diabetes and gallstones.
+Alcohol in moderation has been shown to help those with type 2 diabetes (get a FREE ebook) and gallstones.
 This connection also goes away when alcohol is taken in too heavily.

 A drink after a meal can aid digestion of the meal and people who drink only small amounts of alcohol tend to be less stressed than those who do not drink.